Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Test-time Diffusion Model Fine-tuning

-Due to this being within the pipeline, as explained in Section \ref{sec:overview}, what we determine to be occluded versus unoccluded frames is not based on ground truth data — apart from the initial frame where no occlusion is assumed (as defined in Section \ref{sec:task}).
+where $x$ is a block of frames, $p$ is a fixed language prompt "A video of a [V] on a white background", $m$ is the randomly occluded mask, $t$ is the diffusion time step and $\epsilon$ the noise. $V_{i}$ masks the loss for occluded frames where the target outpainting is not known.
+Due to this being within the pipeline, as explained in Section 4, what we determine to be occluded versus unoccluded frames is not based on ground truth data apart from the initial frame where no occlusion is assumed (as defined in Section 3).
 Therefore, the combination of a generalised pretrained model, diverse samples of the target object, and the use of random binary masks enables the model to learn a robust representation of the object, even without perfect occlusion labels for each frame.